 That's what they say, you know?

 Everybody does it.
-When a conversation begins to lack, we fill the silence with a simple “You know,” or “I mean.”
+When a conversation begins to lag, we fill the silence with a simple “You know,” or “I mean.”

 These phrases are often viewed as meaningless, but on this week’s edition of “That’s What They Say,” Professor of English at the University of Michigan Anne Curzan explains how these harmless phrases are actually doing more in speech than you may think.